Tenoywil/CaribEX/docs/API.md

 ## Conclusion

-This API integration guide provides all the necessary endpoints and patterns for building the CaribX frontend.
+This API integration guide provides all the necessary endpoints and patterns for building the CaribEX frontend.
 Follow RESTful conventions and handle errors gracefully for the best user experience.